yussifm/algorithms-and-data-structure-in-javascript-for-beginners/README.md

-#Algorithms and Data structures in javascript
+Algorithms and Data structures in javascript

-This repo is full Algorithms and Data structures for JavaScript;
+This repo contains Algorithms and Data structures for JavaScript beginners.

-#Author: Yussif Mohammed(CODED)
+Author: Yussif Mohammed(CODED)